 Emily advises her clients as they navigate the complexities inherent in the securities regulatory environment.
-Drawing on her wealth of experience as a regulator, she handles a wide range of compliance and enforcement issues affecting broker-dealers, investment advisers, investment companies, and municipal securities dealers.
+Drawing on her wealth of experience as a regulator, she handles a wide range of compliance and enforcement issues affecting broker-dealers, fintech companies, investment advisers, investment companies, and municipal securities dealers.

 Emily also has extensive experience in a variety of other SEC/FINRA regulatory areas, including, among others, Regulation Best Interest, supervision, conflicts of interest, suitability, disclosure, books and records, and registration and licensing issues, including statutory disqualifications.
 While at FINRA Emily provided guidance on privacy regulatory obligations and enforcement cases involving data breaches.
 As in-house counsel, she provided counsel on the firm’s data privacy and security efforts, advising on compliance measures, incident response, and regulatory examinations.